h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 >>
 >> As noted in the previous section, the server MAY send a Protocol-Error packet to the client before closing the connection.
 The server MAY also send a TLS alert of "no_application_protocol" (120) before closing the connection.
 >
-> RadSec
+> TLS
 >
 >> Historic RADIUS/TLS is used.
-Either the client sends no ALPN proposal, or the client sends an ALPN proposal, and the server never replies with an ALPN string.
->
-> 1.0
->
->> The client sends the ALPN string "radius/1.0".
-The server responds with the ALPN string "radius/1.0", and then historic RADIUS/TLS is used.
+The client either sends no ALPN string, or sends "radius/1.0".
+The server either replies with no ALPN string, or with "radius/1.0".
+The connection MUST use historic RADIUS/TLS.
 >
 > 1.1
 >
 >> The client sends the ALPN string "radius/1.1.
 The server acknowledges this negotiation with a reply of "radius/1.1", and then RADIUS/1.1 is used.